josephservigne/drone-exploration-AI/README.md

 ## Context

-This project was developed as part of a semester-long academic project at CentraleSupélec.
+This project was developed as part of a semester-long academic project at CentraleSupelec.
 Our client was the start-up **Drakkair**, composed of three students/researchers:
 - Nicolas Rosal (CEO)
 - Clément Mauget (CTO)
 - Kenzy Barakat (intern and our main contact, currently in the 3rd year at CentraleSupélec)